 Time returned to normal.
 Both bodies resumed their rapid ten-story descent.

-The woman hastily turned her head before the pair of men hit the cold pavement below.
-Her hands covered her ears after she heard the disgusting cracks and thuds as the bodies collided with the ground.
-The woman let out an exasperated shriek toward the heavens before she started bawling uncontrollably.
+The woman hastily turned her head and she covered her ears in a vain effort to shield herself from the disgusting cracks and thuds when the bodies collided with the unyielding concrete.
+Though she dare not look at the corpses, the knowledge of what happened overwhelmed and she could not help letting out an exasperated shriek toward the heavens before she bawling uncontrollably.

-Both men were pronounced dead when paramedics arrived twenty minutes later after one of the members of the gathered crowd decided to stop gawking at the disgusting scene for a moment and call the authorities.
+Both men were pronounced dead when paramedics arrived twenty minutes later after one of the crowd decided to stop gawking at the disgusting scene and call the authorities.
 The woman would tell the police she did not know her rescuer’s name.

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Magic Once Removed will be available soon, so please check out the FAQ.
 Thank you for reading my story.Follow: